- Poker Room In Keene Nh Zip

 No smoking is permitted in the poker area and you'll find TV's

-on the walls to keep you across the latest sports scores. - Hospitality: Cocktails and food are available at the table
+on the walls to keep you across the latest sports scores.

 while you play here.
 On top of this they offer a range of

-promotions and jackpots. - Players: The play is quite solid in this poker room and most
+• Players: The play is quite solid in this poker room and most

 the visitors and tourists who visit here will opt to play